eleanorfrajka/AMOCatlas/docs/source/data_formats/format_AC1.rst

 AMOCatlas Format AC1
 ====================

-This document defines the AC1 (AMOCatlas Comprehensive) standard data format with enhanced OceanSITES compliance.
-This format provides maximum interoperability between moored estimates of overturning transport from the RAPID, OSNAP, MOVE and SAMBA arrays while ensuring full compliance with international oceanographic data standards.
+This document defines the AC1 (Atlantic Circulation) standard data format which is an OceanSITES variant with small deviations.
+This format provides interoperability between moored estimates of overturning transport from the RAPID, OSNAP, MOVE and SAMBA arrays while ensuring compliance with international oceanographic data standards.
+Note the deviations below (:ref:`deviations-from-oceansites`).

 **Relationship to Other Format Documents:**

 - :doc:`format_orig` - Documents native data formats from each array
 - :doc:`format_conversion` - Describes conversion strategies from native to standardized formats
-- :doc:`format_oceanSITES` - Details OceanSITES compliance requirements
 - :doc:`format_AC1` - Current standardized output format implementation
 - **This document (format_AC1)** - AC1 format with full OceanSITES integration